 Looking through the Italian 1910s periodical Film, I regularly noticed adverts for coming attractions/productions that prominently use question marks.
-Tactic to heighten suspense, lack of concrete planning on the part of that theatre/production company, stylistic quirk of this journal—whatever the reason, I really liked this visual device.
+As a tactic to heighten suspense, I really liked this visual device.
 So, enjoy an image gallery of these Italian film advertisement question marks!

 What will Savoia-Film of Torino come up with next?

 Considering the company went into a suspension in 1918 from which it did not recover, the answer is: very little.

 Short-lived company Megale-Film (Roma/Napoli) take a similarly enigmatic approach.

 Principesca Film of Rome announce “four grand subjects”: a love story, an adventure film, a “colossal biblical reconstruction” and a powerful modern ciné-tragedy in four parts and a prologue.

 The film is actually Zeus, directed by Aldo Molinari and starring Vania Krasiensky, a Polish dancer according to the caption.
 Here’s another advert from later the same month with the full title, though still a lavish use of decorative punctuation.

 Not much context to the following image, which is a rather subtle ad for the productions of Alfonso De Giglio—that’s his emblem at lower right.
 De Giglio also produced L’atleta fantasma (1919), featuring a masked hero who wore a chain-mail headdress.

 And an emphatic appearance from the classical Italian strongman himself: